-Theorem B can potentially be widely applicable because of the abundance of pseudo-Anosov flows almost transverse to foliations: Thurston proved this for fibrations [Th4].
-It is also true for R-covered foliations [Fe9, Cal1] and Calegari proved it for foliations with one sided branching [Cal2], minimal foliations [Cal4] and many other foliations [Cal4].
+The main theorem can potentially be widely applicable because of the abundance of pseudo-Anosov flows almost transverse to foliations: Thurston proved this for fibrations [Th4].
+It is also true for all R-covered foliations [Fe9, Cal1] and Calegari proved it for all foliations with one sided branching [Cal2], all minimal foliations [Cal3] and many other foliations [Cal3].
 One main problem is to analyse the geometry of these pseudo-Anosov flows, in particular to decide whether they are quasigeodesic.
-By theorem B this would imply the continuous extension property for the corresponding foliations.
+By the main theorem this would imply the continuous extension property for the corresponding foliations.

 The quasigeodesic property of Φ is definitely weaker than the stable and unstable foliations being quasi-isometric, but it still has useful properties.
-In order to prove theorem B, one analyses the topological structure of the pseudo-Anosov flow.
+In order to prove the main theorem, one analyses the topological structure of the pseudo-Anosov flow.
 Let Φ_1 be the original pseudo-Anosov flow almost transverse to \mathcal{F} .
 To make the flow transverse to \mathcal{F} one needs in general to blow up a collection of singular orbits into a collection of flow saturated annuli so that each boundary is a closed orbit of the new flow Φ .
 The blown up flow is called an almost pseudo-Anosov flow.
-If $\tilde{\Phi}$ is the lifted flow to the universal cover \widetilde{M} and \mathcal{O} is its orbit space, then \mathcal{O} is homeomorphic to the plane \mathbb{R}^2 [Fe-Mo] - this is true for pseudo-Anosov and almost pseudo-Anosov flows.
+If $\tilde{\Phi}$ is the lifted flow to the universal cover \tilde{M} and \mathcal{O} is its orbit space, then \mathcal{O} is homeomorphic to the plane \mathbb{R}^2 [Fe-Mo] - this is true for pseudo-Anosov and almost pseudo-Anosov flows.
 When one blows up some singular orbits into a collection of joined annuli, the stable/unstable singular foliations also blow up.
-The two new singular foliations Λ^s , Λ^u are everywhere transverse to each other except at the singularities and the blown up foliations, then the stable/unstable foliations Λ^s , Λ^u induce singular 1-dimensional foliations in leaves of \mathcal{F} and $\widetilde{\mathcal{F}}$.
-The behavior of this is described in the following result:
+The two new singular foliations Λ^s , Λ^u are everywhere transverse to each other except at the singularities and the blown up annuli.
+The blown up annuli are part of both singular foliations.
+Since \mathcal{F} is transverse to the blown up foliations, then the stable/unstable foliations Λ^s , Λ^u induce singular 1-dimensional foliations in leaves of \mathcal{F} and $\tilde{\mathcal{F}}$.
+The behavior of this is described in the following result, which is of independent interest also: